CallumJFraser/Todomodoro/readme.md

 Todomodoro
 ===

 Todo list client side react web application with pomodoro timer capabilities.
+This app is an extension of the [Simple Flux Todo](https://github.com/CallumJFraser/SimpleFluxTodo) project.

 This application uses the following: